invadergir/juce-double-precision-poc/README.md

         * Changes the FILE ids to be new unique IDs.  (random 6-char [a-zA-Z0-9]{6} sequence (checked for uniqueness)
         * Fixes the paths to the files to be `Source/audio_processing_double/......`
         * Deletes the "Builds" directory (this works on Windows - not sure about MacOS/Linux yet - feedback welcome!)
-4. Open the projucer file and click "Save and Open in IDE"
+4. Open the Projucer file and click "Save and Open in IDE"
-5. Edit your AudioProcessor class to call the double-precision audio renderer in the apropriate processBlock() function (requires a method override of the parent class).
+5. Edit your AudioProcessor class to call the double-precision audio renderer in the appropriate processBlock() function (requires a method override of the parent class).
 6. Viola!
 You now support 64-bit audio processing with no code changes!

 ### Performance Testing Procedure